nesquena/rabl/README.md

 and this will be used as the default data for the rendering.

+There can also be odd cases where the root-level of the response doesn't map directly to any object:

+    object false
+    code(:some_count) { |m| @user.posts.count }
+    child(@user) { attribute :name }

+In those cases, object can be assigned to 'false' and child nodes can be constructed independently.

 ### Attributes ###

 Basic usage of the templater to define a few simple attributes for the response: